kaile777/CS2010/LabAssign4/README.md

     "g++ -o main main.cpp" or "g++ main.cpp" and launch the exe file that shows.

 HOW-TO:
-When you compile the program, find the executable and launch it by typing the exe files name.
+When you compile the program, find the executable and launch it by typing the exe file name.
 Once opened.
 The program will diplay the name of the game, with your bankroll underneath.
 The bank roll should be set to $100.
 You will then be prompted to enter a bet.
 This bet must be less than or equal to your bankroll.
 If your bet is greater than your bankroll, you will be prompted to enter a new bet.
 Once you place your bet, the program will automatically roll your two die, and display the value for each die.
-These values are then summed, and their values are then used to determine if you won, lost, or need to keep rolling.
-The Program automatically rolls the die for you, and will continue doing so untill there is an outcome.
+These values are then summed, and their values are used to determine if you won, lost, or need to keep rolling.
+The Program automatically rolls the die for you, and will continue doing so until there is an outcome.
 If your bankroll reaches $0, the game will end and the program will terminate.
 At any point throughout the game, you may decide to discontinue playing.
 When you press "n" or "N" to quit, the program will terminate and your progress will be lost.
 The next time the program launches,